Did someone say Cacciatore?

 San Gusme’s best restaurant – Sira e Remino

 The restaurant’s sign which says Sira e Remino un cult, is exactly the kind of cult I need to join.
 Their place is located within the small old village walls and is awesome.
 The greeting and hospitality were warm and genuine.
-Our party of 7 were shown to the ‘Frank Sinatra room’ in the back away from the rowdy local soccer fan filled bar. fam t
+Our party of 7 were shown to the ‘Frank Sinatra room’ in the back away from the local soccer club filled bar.

 Thank you Sira e Remino.
 Now I’m thinking I should get a job here just to be close to your quality food.